johnpolacek/stacktable.js/README.md

 # stacktable.js

 The jQuery plugin for equalizing the height or width of elements.
+The purpose of stacktable.js is to give you an easy way of converting wide tables to a format that will work better on small screens.
+It creates a copy of the table that is converted into a 2-column key/value format.
 For more info, go to [the project page](http://johnpolacek.github.com/stacktable.js).